jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 The friends of the Hearth Keeper are missionaries who spread orthodox Agathos worship in remote regions of Conliah such as Valorgale.
 While they are not a militant order, their members equip themselves for self-defense against Cthonic threats.

-### Archonic Cults
+### Cthonic Cults

-Across Conliah, there are a large number of small Archonic cults.
+Across Conliah, there are a large number of small Cthonic cults.
 Their specific nature and activities depends on the Archon they serve.

 #### The Tenkerlad Scholars